Diamond Head Travel Guide, Updated 2024

 Price: $10 for parking AND $5 per person (credit card ONLY), Hawaii residents get in FREE

-Reservations: All Hawaii non-resident vistors are required to make a reservation to visit Diamond Head.
-Reservations can be made up to 14 days in advance.
-No payement is required for a reservation (but you still need to pay to enter - see above).
+Reservations: All Hawaii non-resident visitors are required to make a reservation to visit Diamond Head.
+Reservations can be made up to 30 days in advance.
+No payment is required for a reservation (but you still need to pay to enter - see above).
+For more on Diamond Head Reservations check out our guide here.

 So, how do the Diamond Head advance reservations work?